Paul1086/ASL-Recognition-with-Classic-CNNs-and-Deep-CNN/README.md

 * Machine Learning: Keras, Tensorflow, Scikit-learn

 ## Results:
-All the implemented algorithms recognized the ASL letters with a validationaccuracy of more than 0.98 (>98%) for proper number of epochs.
+All the implemented algorithms recognized the ASL letters with a validation accuracy of more than 0.98 (>98%) for proper number of epochs.

 ## Dataset:
 https://www.kaggle.com/grassknoted/asl-alphabet